Frostprox-Dev/FrostProx/README.md

-# FrostProx
+# Hello!
-A beta proxy using Ultraviolet.
+This is FrostProx, a beta proxy using UltraViolet. all credit goes to titanium network (for now) until i figure out how to fully customize this.